denis-ligare254/market-share-flask/market/templates/Readme.md

 # Simple quote submission
 - Here is a simple quote submission that allow users to make quotes.The user can also create, read and update quotes

+# Technology used
+-Below is the list of technologies used in the course of building the project -Flask
+   -Bootstrap4
+   -HTML/CSS3

 # Licence
 ## MIT Licence